jjk-code-otter/climate-indicator-manager/README.md

 *dataset* would be the file containing the monthly global mean temperatures calculated by the providers of "HadCRUT".

-The current functionality includes tools to download, read and undertake simple processing of monthly and annual timeseries.
+The current functionality includes tools to download, read and undertake simple processing of monthly and annual timeseries and grids.
 Currently, simple processing includes:

 1. changing the baseline of the data,
 2. aggregating monthly data into annual data and